tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/Machine_Learning_Env_Setup_Guide.md

 ### Troubleshooting

-It is common for challenges to be faced when installing a package/module.
-Follow the below steps to help troubleshoot any issue with an Anaconda package.
+It can be frustrating when packages do not install correctly.
+Use the below approaches to troubleshoot installation issues and get your machine learning libraries up and running!

 **Update Conda Environment**